arp242/lpeg.vim/README.md

-Lpeg.vim adds syntax highlighting to Vim with [LPeg].
+LPeg.vim adds syntax highlighting to Vim with [LPeg].

 This replaces the built-in regexp-based syntax highlighting the PEG parser from LPeg.
 You can find a [detailed rationale] on the why of it below, and see the